-Note: the mavenRepo is the only parameter that can be specified multiple times.
-There must be at least one repository specified.
-If using Maven central, please specify 'http://repo1.maven.org/maven2/' and not one the numerous other aliases that exist.
+Note: There must be at least one Maven repository specified.
+If using Maven central, please specify 'http://repo1. maven.org/maven2/' and not one the numerous other aliases that exist.
 Maven Central is only used if explicitly specified (which is the default).